People Are Designing DIY Clear Face Masks for the Deaf and Hard of Hearing

 From a heartwarming mother-daughter duo to an ambitious college student, people across the U.S. are coming up with helpful alternatives to traditional face masks.

-But the main function that face masks serve–covering up someone's nose and mouth–presents an issue for those who are deaf or hard of hearing.
+Now that face mask recommendations have been updated to include the general public (not just those who are showing coronavirus symptoms or taking care of people who are infected), folks are doing everything they can to help make these masks as comfortable and functional as possible, particularly for those who are deaf or have hearing loss.
+After all, the main function that face masks serve—covering up someone's nose and mouth—presents a big issue for people who are deaf or hard of hearing.
 When someone relies on lip-reading or uses facial expressions with signing, a traditional face mask creates a barrier to communicate.

 That shortcoming of traditional face masks hasn't gone unnoticed, especially amid the coronavirus pandemic.
-Some people have brought the topic to Twitter:
+Some people have even brought the topic to social media to crowdsource advice:

 After raising over $3,000 toward the goal, Lawrence closed her fundraiser to new donations.
 She wrote that she plans to use the funds to cover the material and shipping costs and send out the masks free of charge to people who are part of the deaf or hard of hearing community.
 She also said she plans on donating any leftover money to the non-profit Hands and Voices, which supports families with kids who are deaf or hard of hearing.